handy1928/mpv/README.md

   - Restart mpv restoring the properties path, time-pos, pause and volume.
   - Execute Lua code from input.conf.
   - When seeking display position and duration like so: 70:00 / 80:00.
+- [user-input](https://github.com/CogentRedTester/mpv-user-input) - common API that other scripts can use to request text input from the user via the OSD.
+- [rename](https://github.com/Kayizoku/mpv-rename) - Ability to rename files on the go directly within MPV player window without having to leave it.
 - - -
 - [nlmeans](https://github.com/AN3223/dotfiles/tree/master/.config/mpv/shaders) - Highly configurable and featureful denoiser.
 - [NVIDIA Image Sharpening](https://gist.github.com/agyild/7e8951915b2bf24526a9343d951db214) - An adaptive-directional sharpening algorithm shaders.